mobidoktor/ebay_scraper/README.md

 Plus, it's fully documented and very easy to use.

 **Current version**:
-**0.1**: just shops for things at the moment and doesn't use anything but Selinium, but I'll add more fuctionality soon.
+**0.1**: just searches for items at the moment and doesn't use anything but Selinium, but I'll add more fuctionality soon.

 You'll need to have [Beautiful Soup 4](https://www.crummy.com/software/BeautifulSoup/bs4/doc/),